katholt/reddog-nf/README.md

     * change average depth to mean depth
         - thoroughly check all scripts that this affects
         - most should raise an error. if there are that do not, change so they will in the future
-* Ingroup/outgroup logic is found in two places, should we use a library at this point?
-    - implemented once during mapping stats aggregation and again for merge mapping stats tables
 * Read validation as process using a local executor?
 * Numerical argument checking for python scripts
 * Subsampling approach is too slow when subsampling down to a large number